QifHE/Blender-Preset-for-Point-Cloud-Rendering/README.md

 [![Tutorial Video](image/README/1680618245812.png)](tutorial_blenderpointcloud.mp4)

-Only limited file formats can be imported into Blender, so please convert your point cloud files into `.ply` extension at first, whose method can be easily found online or by asking ChatGPT.
+Only limited file formats can be imported into Blender, so please convert your point cloud files into `.ply` extension at first, you can use `convert_to_ply.py` provided by this repo.
+The guide to this script is at the bottom of this readme.

 This is a Blender 3.x preset so you can either open the `PointCloudRenderPreset.blend` file directly then replace the mesh object named  `Airplane` inside and do whatever you want, or append the following in the `PointCloudRenderPreset.blend` file into your Blender project.